Trails - High Falls State Park

 Falls View Trail

 Follow this trail along the side of the largest waterfall south of Atlanta, which cascades with tumbling whitewater over a span of 135 feet.
 This double looped trail takes you through a rocky forest alongside the banks of the river downstream of the falls.
-The forest floor is littered with boulders along the trail.
+The forest floor is scattered with boulders along the trail.
 The Falls View Trail head is located right across the street from our day use area.

 • Length: 1.5 miles